spautz/react-hibernate/packages/react-router-hibernate/README.md

   <Route path="/baz" component={...} />
   <Redirect from="/something-else" to="/foo" />

-  {/* If you have your own custom components, you can add an isHibernatingRoute prop */}
+  {/* If you have your own custom components, add an isHibernatingRoute prop */}
   <MyPrivateRoute path="/secret" component={...} isHibernatingRoute />

 </HibernatingSwitch>